gyscos/cursive/doc/tutorial_1.md

 }
 ```

-Run this application, and you should have something like that:
+Run the application, and you should have something like this:

 ![Tutorial 1 goal](./tutorial_1.png)